ryanmccloy/paradise-paddles/README.md

 5. **User Accounts**

    - Registration and login.
-   - Profile management for updating personal information, viewing past reservations, and tracking current bookings.
+   - Profile management for updating personal information, viewing reservations, and tracking current bookings.

 6. **Contact and Support**